 In addition, if your luggage isn’t located within 24 hours, companies may offer reimbursement for essential items such as toiletries and clothing, provided you keep your receipts, so be sure to ask about your airline’s specific policies.
-If you did not pack your toiletries in your carry-on, many of the airlines will give you toiletry kits to hold you over.
+If you did not pack a small toiletry bag in your carry-on, many of the airlines will give you toiletry kits to hold you over.
 Make sure to ask customer service for one.

 Scott Shetler is a freelance journalist and frequent traveler who enjoys national parks, urban nightlife, and everything in between.
-He blogs about his adventures at http://quirkytravelguy.com.
+He blogs about his adventures at https://quirkytravelguy.com/.